espressif/esp-idf/examples/bluetooth/nimble/blehr/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-# BLE Heart Rate Measurement example
+# BLE Heart Rate Measurement Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)